-While choosing the right course is tantamount, you won’t spend your entire three years on campus.
-As well as your university’s repuation and pedigree, it’s important the town or city you’re studying in is a good fit for you and meets your expectations, especially if you’re studying on a student loan.
+As well as your university’s reputation, it’s important the town or city you’re studying in is a good fit for you, especially if you’re on a student loan.

 The UK offers a choice of world leading universities in some the of world’s greatest cities.
 Whether you’re looking for killer clubs or an outdoorsy oasis, there’s a perfect stomping ground for you.
 Here’s our top five.